 If team sports is your plan, then you will find both a baseball diamond and two volleyball courts.

-The baseball field is an old field used by soldiers when Angel Island San Francisco was a military base.
-The field is open for use on a first come, first served basis.
+The baseball field is an old field used by soldiers when Angel Island San Francisco was a military base, open for use on a first come, first served basis.

 There are two places to play volleyball.
-The first is near Ayala Cove.
-Reservations are required for this court, so call ahead for availability before heading over.
-The second court is open and is at Ft.
-McDowell.
-The second court is more of a gamble, since the park does not guarantee availability of these courts.
+The first is near Ayala Cove and reservations are required, so call ahead for availability before heading over.
+The second court at Ft.
+McDowell is open, but the park does not guarantee availability of these courts.

 Angel Island San Francisco allows overnight camping.
 There are nine camping sites and reservations are required.
-Contact Reserve America at (800) 444-7275 to reserve a spot.
+Contact Reserve America at (800) 444-7275 to get your spot.

-I have never camped here, but can imagine it would be fun!
-I recommend bringing along some warm clothes as the bay is windy and chilly at night.
+Bring along some warm clothes, as the bay is windy and chilly at night.

-There are a few tour options.
-The easiest is an hour tram ride.
-It picks up at Ayala Cove and drives along the flat fire road the circles the entire island.
-Do not confuse this with the shuttle ride over to the Immigration station.
+The easiest tour option is an hour-long tram ride, which picks up at Ayala Cove and drives along the flat fire road the circles the entire island.
+Do not confuse this with the shuttle ride over to the Immigration Station.